Tiberriver256/azure-devops-node-api/project-management/task-tracking/taylor/task-index.md

 ## Current Focus

 **Week 6 Focus:**
-- Developing troubleshooting guide template with examples
+- Updating example templates with enhancements based on template review feedback
-- Preparing for collaboration session with Jordan and Casey to review all templates
+- Implementing feature comparison table for Template Selection Guide
-- Documenting split-view implementation guidelines for the team
+- Preparing for review session with Jamie on July 27
-- Planning implementation of split-view approach for complex API clients in Phase 2
+- Planning work with Casey on technical enhancements

 ## Major Tasks Overview